 - Begin by sweeping, vacuuming or dust mopping.
 Regularly clearing away debris and dust is a great way to help protect the surface of your concrete floors.

-- With the surface debris gone, it is time to mop your concrete floors.
+- Next, it’s time to mop.
 Concrete floors can withstand water, which makes them relatively easy to mop.
 Utilize a mild detergent with warm water.

 - Thoroughly rinse and dry your concrete floors after you’re done mopping.